waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

 * The two 1-to-1 attributes are simply the two "sides" of the Acu relationship, its `assembly` and `component` properties.
-The 1-to-many attributes are "computed attributes", which are automatically implemented using SqlAlchemy when the `PanGalacticRegistry` and `KM` translate the ontology into runtime classes.
+The 1-to-many attributes are "computed attributes", which are automatically implemented using SqlAlchemy when the `PanGalacticRegistry` and `KB` translate the ontology into runtime classes.

 * Only one of the 1-to-many attributes should be used to implement the user